MichaelRamamonjisoa/MVA-master/NLP/README.md

 # NLP

-This folder contains my homeworks in the Speech and Natural Language Processing, taught by professors Emmanuel Dupoux (ENS), Benoit Sagot (INRIA), and Neil Zeghidour (Facebook).
+This folder contains my homeworks in the Speech and Natural Language Processing class, taught by professors Emmanuel Dupoux (ENS), Benoit Sagot (INRIA), and Neil Zeghidour (Facebook).

 ## References